-This first video will teach you what you need to now about Progressive Muscle Relaxation.
+This first video will teach you what you need to know about Progressive Muscle Relaxation.

 Here is part of an interview where Virginia talks about her experience with PMR.

-At first, you should practice PMR 2 times a day.
-Use one of these guided audio files for at least 2-4 times.
-Then you can use the short version.
+At first, you should practice PMR 3 times a day.
+Use one the first and second guided audio files for 3 times every day for the first 4 weeks.
 You need to do PMR EVERY DAY!!!
 You want your misophonia to get better, then you need to do your daily homework.

 Guided Audios for Progressive Muscle Relaxation